corsairmarks/deassimilate_machines/mod/README.md

 * Species Control `population_control_no` - deassimilating machines are not allowed to reproduce
 * Species Control `colonization_control_yes` - deassimilating machines mush have colonization controls
 * Species Control `colonization_control_no` - deassimilating machines are not allowed to colonize
+* Technology `tech_robomodding_m` - Machine Template System (machine) in order to grant trait points to both machines and robots
+* Technology `tech_binary_motivators` - Binary Motivators in order to grant trait points to both machines and robots
+* Technology `tech_nanite_assemblers` - Nanite Assemblers in order to grant trait points to both machines and robots

 What this means to you is that this mod is not compatible with most other assimilation-altering mods and citizenship mods.
 That is because its highly likely they are editing the same events and species rights.